bsiranosian/tango_final/README.md

 1. Install [Anaconda](http://continuum.io/downloads) (which includes Python, scipy, numpy, and matplotlib, dependencies you'll want)
 2. [Download](https://github.com/bsiranosian/tango/archive/analysis-only.zip) our scripts—or [download everything](https://github.com/bsiranosian/tango/archive/master.zip) instead.
 3. Jump to [configuration files](https://github.com/bsiranosian/tango/blob/master/README.md#configuration-files) for instructions on running the scripts.
+_alternatively, you can install the packages detailed in the section below manually._

 ###Detailed installation instructions
 We've published two main scripts to analyze kmer usage in mycobacteriphage genomes.
 With these you can reconstruct the main results from our poster and presentation: a nexus file of distances between phage that can be used to build a neighbor joining phylogenetic tree and plots of genomic self-similarity in a sliding window that can be used to look for horizontal gene transfer.